 A maintenance management solution improves the traceability of operations and spare parts needs.
 It allows better monitoring of the various procedures and technicians, who gain autonomy: the creation of tasks and activities, maintenance plans, real-time notifications, calendars, and checklists are all features that simplify all processes.
 The technicians fill in the tool with all the details of the interventions on the machines, which improves the overall knowledge of the breakdowns and gives precise indications of their frequency.
 Since the teams take a step back from the operations, it is easier to plan them and therefore to prepare them in advance (make an inventory of the necessary tools, for example).

 What Is Total Productive Maintenance?

-Fortunately, digital manufacturing has created unprecedented ways to improve long-standing processes in industry.
-There are practices, methods, and tools that empower organizations to reduce such equipment losses, while maximizing the efficiency of the production system.
+Fortunately, digital manufacturing has created unprecedented ways to improve long-standing processes in the industry.
+There are practices, methods, and tools that empower organizations to reduce such equipment losses while maximizing the efficiency of the production system.
 Total Productive Maintenance (TPM) is one of them.